8r14z/ios-oss-license/README.md

 | ------------- |:-------------:|:-----:|:-----:|
 |AFNetworking|The content of [this](https://github.com/AFNetworking/AFNetworking/blob/master/LICENSE)|MIT |https://github.com/AFNetworking/AFNetworking/

-The table can include even more data.
+The table can include countless data.
 Basically, all kind of info in podspec.
 Feel free to custom the below line.

 ```python
 if libName in podspecMap and 'homepage' in podspecMap[libName]: